-- 213. Regarding property risk, the Standard Formula in Solvency II currently foresees a shock to the market value of buildings of 25%.74 The shock has been calibrated as the annual 99.5%-Value-at-Risk (VaR) of monthly total return real estate indices and does not distinguish between commercial or residential real estate.75 - 214.
-To study the potential effect of energy efficiency on property risk, EIOPA proposed in its discussion paper to construct property price indices based on samples of buildings with the
+- 221. Regarding property risk, the Standard Formula in Solvency II currently foresees a shock to the market value of buildings of 25%.75 The shock has been calibrated as the annual 99.5%-Value-at-Risk (VaR) of monthly total return real estate indices and does not distinguish between commercial or residential real estate.76 - 222.
+To study the potential effect of energy efficiency on property risk, EIOPA proposed in its discussion paper to construct property price indices based on samples of buildings with the same energy performance level, while controlling for major property characteristics typically driving the market value of a building.77 The energy performance-related price indices track the